The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 _More specific information is coming soon._

+## EPFL

+The [EPFL LLM team](https://huggingface.co/epfl-llm){:target="epfl-llm"} has curated a dataset to train their [Meditron](https://github.com/epfLLM/meditron){:target="meditron"} models.
+An open-access subset of the medical guidelines data is published on [Hugging Face](https://huggingface.co/datasets/epfl-llm/guidelines){:target="guidelines"}

+See the Meditron GitHub repo [README](https://github.com/epfLLM/meditron?tab=readme-ov-file#medical-training-data){:target="meditron-readme"} for more details about the whole dataset used to train Meditron.

 ## Meta

 [Data for Good at Meta](https://dataforgood.facebook.com/dfg/){:target="dfg"} empowers partners with privacy-preserving data that strengthens communities and advances social issues.
 Data for Good is helping organizations respond to crises around the world and supporting research that advances economic opportunity.